asif386/Onnorokom-Software/README.md

 # Onnorokom-Software
-This is an ASP.NET core project designed and developed onnorokom software ltd.
+This is an ASP.NET core project designed and developed for Onnorokom Software ltd.